Privacy, explained simply

 Direct marketing & communications

-We may send you product updates, feature announcements, and tips to help you get the most from Cedric.
+We may send you (our customer and your users) product updates, feature announcements, and tips to help you get the most from Cedric.
+These are separate from the review-request campaigns you send to your own customers.
 You can opt out of non-essential communications at any time by:

 Essential service communications (security alerts, billing notifications, and critical account updates) cannot be opted out of while your account is active.